 Reporter Lorna Donlon speaks to Joe Whyte Vice President of ASTI and Billy Fitzpatrick President of the TUI about their concerns.
 Minister O'Rourke feels that these issues will be addressed and that the Junior Cert is a great improvement on what came before.

-An RTÉ News report by Lorna Donlon broadcast on 5 September 1991.
+An RTÉ News report broadcast on 5 September 1991.
+The reporter is Lorna Donlon.